 The Board Inn at Hawes prides itself on fine ales.

-Langdon Beck Hotel offers award-winning beers and home-cooked meals.
+Langdon Beck Hotel offers award winning beers and home cooked meals.

 Twice Brewed Inn at Once Brewed.
 Beer has been brewed here for over 500 years.
 The Brewhouse has now been opened where you can sample ales such as Sycamore Gap Pale Ale.
 A great location for a Rest day to visit the Roman Forts & Museum at Vindolanda & Housesteads.
 Pre-booked brewery tours are available.
-Please inquire.
+Please enquire.

 Border Hotel at Kirk Yetholm.
 The Inn has been here since 1750, and marks the end of the Pennine Way.
 A great place to end your walk with some great beer and food.